-In trying to carve out savings for our poker pilgrimage, one of the first areas Heather and I attacked was our grocery bill.
-We wondered how in the world we could spend $700 a month on groceries when we did not have extravagant tastes.
-Well sure, there was that weekly run to the tony local farm stand which carries a range of goodies on top of those fresh vegetables – expensive cheese and chocolates, nasty good breakfast items like cider donuts and chocolate croissants, and, sometimes, maybe a bottle of wine falls into the basket as well.
+In trying to carve out savings for our poker pilgrimage, one of the first areas Heather and I attacked was how to save money on groceries.
+We wondered how we could spend $700 a month on groceries when we did not have extravagant tastes.
+Well sure, there was that weekly run to the local farm stand which carries a range of goodies on top of those fresh vegetables – expensive cheese and chocolates, nasty good breakfast items like cider donuts and chocolate croissants, and, sometimes, maybe a bottle of wine falls into the basket as well.
 Additionally, our grocery shopping often left us losing too much to freezer burn and watching forgotten fruit and vegetables morph into science experiments.

-To use a poker term: we had leaks in our shopping strategy!
+To use a poker term: we had leaks in our grocery shopping strategy.

-We combed through our receipts at the start of 2016 to nail down where the fat was hiding in our grocery budget.
+We combed through our receipts at the start of the year to nail down where the fat was hiding in our grocery budget.
 Changes were clearly in order.
 Below are the strategies that made the biggest impact on our grocery bill:

 - Scan Weekly Fliers Before Recycling: Flipping through the fliers of the four grocery stores within 10-15 minutes of our house allowed us to see what sales were available at which stores.
 Our favorite cheapest grocery store is not always the cheapest when sales are taken into consideration.